niplav/site/text_reviews.md

 But still, wow.
 Daygame rocks, this book rocks, and Krauser is cool too I guess.
-So many excellent tid-bits, especially around approach mechanics (keeping ones feet planted where they are, keeping her hand in yours, "If she is still standing in front of you, she is interested.
+So many excellent tid-bits, especially around approach mechanics (keeping ones feet planted where they are, extended handshakes, "If she is still standing in front of you, she is interested.
 If she doesn't tell you to fuck off, plow", …).

 I'll leave you with an (endorsed) quote from the book itself: